simonseo/Front-End-WebDev/DAY-48-0826/README.md

 $scope object updates view and model simultaneously.
 Controllers don't know each other.
 Factory takes care of communication between them

-Factories/SErvices - used for RESTful 서비스에 사용.
+Factories/Services - used for RESTful 서비스에 사용.
 Controller 사이 데이터 공유에 사용, 사용자 정의 로직에 사용, 싱글톤 객체. include $http which handles all AJAX.

+###Controller
-Controller - the brain that manipulates data(model)/view.
-Uses Factory/service to search and store data.
+the brain that manipulates data(model) and view.
+Uses Factory/service (all service names start with $ sign) to search and store data.
 Event Handling by view.
 Connects to view through $scope (controller-$scope-view).
+Without the services, controller cannot manipulate view.

+####$scope
+A service.
+Mediator.
+It is injected into controller.
+It takes to role of VM (ViewModel)

+###View
-View - renders UI, including HTML and CSS.
-Uses directives to expand HTML. -> leads to new standard "web component"
+renders UI, including HTML and CSS.
+Uses ng-directives to extend HTML. -> leads to new standard "web component".
+Includes {{expression}}.
+Includes filter.
+Template

+####Directives
+try to write "data-" in the front.

+1. DOM manipulation
+	- ngShow - shows stuff if condition evaluates to true
+	- ngHide
+	- ngView - inserts data into view?
+	- ngRepeat - for loop
+	- ngCloack - hides FOUC (flash of unstyled content, while loading content)
+	- ngSwitch - shows or hides according to the switch value of parent

+2. Modules/ Controllers
+	- ngApp - template assignment attribute
+	- ngController

+3. Data Binding
+	- ngInit - 잘 안씀
+	- ngModel - form validation
+	- ngBind (also expression using double curly braces)

+4. Events
+	- ngClick
+	- ngMouseenter
+	- ngKeydown

+####Filter
+Sorting,
+Formatting data,
+Filteridng data with Pipe (|)

 Routes - 연결 주소(address???, usually has hash: `#/path` because it means )에 컨트롤러와 뷰를 연결.
 You can add route parameters. kinda like url(???)
 Calls view and controller necessary for this address.